South Korea

 Letter of acceptance required prior to grant start

 No affiliation letter is required at the time of the application deadline.
 However, candidates must indicate within their application in which graduate program they intend to enroll.
-Candidates must apply for and receive admission to a Korean Studies graduate degree program independently.
-Final issuance of the award is contingent upon independent acceptance into an eligible Korean Studies graduate degree program.
+Candidates must independently apply for and receive admission to a graduate degree program within Korean Studies.
+Final issuance of the award is contingent upon independent acceptance into an eligible graduate degree program in Korean Studies.

 Affiliation Fees/Tuition